sunithasomanna/ODIM/plugin-dell/README.md

-# Redfish-plugin
+# Dell-plugin

-Redfish-plugin communicates with redfish compliant BMC.
+Dell-plugin communicates with redfish compliant BMC.
 This is an independent module which provides two primary communication channels:
 1. An API mechanism that is used to exchange control data
 2. An Event Message Bus (EMB) that is used to exchange event and notifications.